 This course is not about "converting" visitors to customers.
 Of course, I hope that is a happy outcome of your efforts, but, the course is focused on bringing high-probability prospects — your target audience that is ready to buy — to your website.
 Getting the prospects to buy?
 That is your job.
 How persuasive your content is, your calls to action, and, what you use as proof of your competency to do the job they are looking for is what will convert your visitors to customers.

 Throughout the lessons, you will see words that are underlined.
 Some, of course, are links, but, others will simply display a definition.
 Rolling the cursor over the words will cause the definition to pop up.
 Move the cursor again and the popup will disappear.
 All vocabulary words that appear in the lesson are also listed together at the bottom of the lesson.
 When you click on those terms, the definition will open in another window.

 Examples are given in WordPress

 Lots of the examples will be given with references to WordPress websites.
 That is because I work exclusively with WordPress.

 The SEO information in this course is applicable to ALL websites.
 Website components are website components.
 The component 'labels' (titles, names) and physical location on your screen might be different.
-So, if you do not use WordPress, you will still learn valuable information, you might need to make a little adjustment; like tomato versus tomahto.
+So, if you do not use WordPress, you will still learn valuable information, you just might need to look around your dashboard for a matching component.